Positive Displacement Pumps - PD Pumps | DAE Pumps

 Lobe pumps are like gear pumps in that fluid flows around the interior of the casing, but they use lobes instead of the gears with teeth.
 The lobes do not touch each other, thus reducing wear, and they are driven by external timing gear which can allow the lobe pump to operate in either direction.

-Rotary lobe pumps are capable of handling thick fluids that are laden with solids.
-Their gentle handling of solids works well mixed with low viscosity substances making them a preferred pump of food and wine producers and manufacturers.
-The DAE Pumps positive displacement lobe pumps for these industries offer quick-release fasteners for easy access to the inlets, outlets, fitting, and lobes for cleaning and sanitizing.
+A rotary lobe pump is capable of handling thick fluids that are laden with solids, but does require a pressure relief valve.
+The rotary lobe pump offers gentle handling of solids that work well mixed with low viscosity fluids, making them a preferred positive displacement pump for food and wine producers and manufacturers.
+The DAE Pumps positive displacement lobe pumps for these industries offer quick-release fasteners for easy access to the inlet valve, pressure relief valve, outlets, fitting, and lobes for cleaning and sanitizing.

 In addition to the food and beverage industries, DAE Pumps lobe pumps applications include pulp and paper, oil, gas, chemical, pharmaceutical, wastewater, biotech other industries.
-These rotary lobe pump types are lined with an elastomer to protect the internal spacing, Also, multi-lobe pumps can significantly reduce vibration.
+These rotary lobe pump types are lined with an elastomer to protect the internal spacing within the pump casing.
+Of note is that because of the way this positive displacement pump works, multi-lobe pumps can significantly reduce vibration.

 Lobe Pump Diagram